Brimsdown F.C.: Ground

 The club initially played on the second pitch at the Downs in Enfield, before moving to Goldsdown Road in 2014 after Enfield 1893 vacated the ground.
 In 2015–16 they groundshared at Enfield Town's Queen Elizabeth II Stadium, before moving to Haringey Borough's Coles Park in Tottenham in 2016, and then Ware's Wodson Park in 2018.
 They moved to Tilbury's Chadfields ground in 2020, and then to Wormley Rovers in 2022.
+The club relocated to Parkside in Aveley in 2026.